Diamond Dallas Page: Various alliances (1991–1993)

-World Championship Wrestling announced a tournament to crown the NWA World Tag-Team Champions on May 2, 1992; Dallas Page proceeded to crash the event and brought bags of letters of support for overturning his ban.
-Kip Frey relented, and Page had his TV time and wrestling license restored.
-He teamed with Thomas Rich to defeat Firebreaker Chip and Bob Cook in the dark match of WrestleWar 92 on May 17, 1992.
-On the June 13, 1992 edition of WCW Saturday Night he faced WCW World Heavyweight Champion Sting in a non-title matchup and was defeated.
+World Championship Wrestling announced a tournament to crown the NWA World Tag Team Champions on May 2, 1992; Dallas Page proceeded to crash the event and brought bags of letters of support for overturning his ban.
+Kip Frey relented, and Page had his TV time and wrestling license reinstated.
+He teamed with Thomas Rich to defeat Firebreaker Chip and Bob Cook in the dark match of WrestleWar '92 on May 17, 1992.
+On the June 13, 1992 edition of WCW Saturday Night, he faced WCW World Heavyweight Champion Sting in a non-title matchup and was defeated.
 On June 20, he teamed with Tracy Smothers and Richard Morton in a losing effort to The Junkyard Dog, Tom Zenk, and Big Josh in the dark match of Beach Blast 92.

-Page continued to wrestle and gradually brought other wrestlers into his stable, The Diamond Mine, such as Scotty Flamingo (Raven) and Vinnie Vegas (Kevin Nash).
+Page continued to wrestle and gradually brought other wrestlers into his stable, The Diamond Mine, such as Scotty Flamingo (the future Raven) and Vinnie Vegas (Kevin Nash).
 The relationships between DDP, Flamingo, and Vegas were used in many angles over the following months.
 Page went in the corner of Scotty Flamingo, at Clash of the Champions XXI on November 18, 1992, when Flamingo fought Johnny B. Badd in a worked boxing match.
 Flamingo won this bout with a little help from Page who filled Flamingo's glove with water.
 The following year, after Studd and Flamingo left the stable, Page teamed with Vinnie Vegas as the Vegas Connection.
-The team was disbanded shortly after its debut when Page tore a rotator cuff in a match against Tex Slazenger and Shanghai Pierce toward the end of 1992 and was later fired, while Nash left WCW for the World Wrestling Federation.
+The team was disbanded shortly after its debut when Page tore a rotator cuff in a match against Tex Slazenger and Shanghai Pierce toward the end of 1992 and was later cut from the company by new WCW president Bill Watts, while Nash left WCW for the World Wrestling Federation.